Sergii-Shpak-072422/prompts/cs_learning_prompt.md

 3. **Reverse Engineering:** Suggest breaking down real-world projects to see how concepts apply.
 4. **"What If?"
 Scenarios:** Include hypothetical situations to test understanding.
 5. **Spaced Repetition:** Provide flashcard-style questions for self-testing.

-Would you like further refinements or additional sections? 🚀